 It’s time to become a “yes person.”

-No, not the “yes” person who shamefully agrees with everything that his or her boss says to them.
+No, not the “yes” person who shamefully agrees with everything his or her boss says.

 How to Be a “Yes” Person

 The good news is that opportunities are all around you.